-- Demoted to Extra: His appearances in Infinity War and Endgame are extremely short.
-The former has him sending a signal to Captain Marvel and getting dusted by Thanos, and the latter has him simply attending the funeral of Tony Stark in a wordless cameo and only appearing in The Stinger taking a vacation somewhere in space respectively.
+- Demoted to Extra: His appearances in Infinity War, Endgame and Far From Home are extremely short where his only appearance involves sending a signal to Captain Marvel and getting dusted by Thanos, attending the funeral of Tony Stark in a wordless cameo and only appearing in The Stinger taking a vacation somewhere in space respectively.

 - Deus Exit Machina: In Far From Home, the real Nick Fury would never have allowed Mysterio's plan to progress as far as it did due to his paranoid nature.
 Thus, he is off in space handling some other business while Talos acts as his body double and takes care of matters on Earth.

 - Does Not Like Spam: During Carol's questioning in Captain Marvel, Fury says he won't eat toast that's cut diagonally.

 - Dude, Where's My Respect?: Played with.
 While he does have the respect and loyalty of his subordinates, he does not have any from his superiors in the World Security Council, who constantly question his decisions, mainly his reliance on super-heroes or "freaks" as they call them, even though more often than not he's in the right and gets results.